 Who are the customers?

 Maybe it's pretactic, maybe not.
-But Hall points out that his buyers go beyond the stereotypes surrounding "survivalists," often mocked for their seemingly exaggerated manias.
+But Hall points out that her buyers go beyond the stereotypes surrounding "survivalists," often mocked for their seemingly exaggerated manias.
 For the builder of this residential structure, the typical customer is a successful, educated and professional person who sees the purchase as a choice of tranquility, in the event that human or natural disasters trigger a serious social crisis.

 It is difficult to deny the charm of a refuge from the follies that we have been observing in recent years.
 Survival gains positions in the priority rankings.
 Why let's face it: if the end of the world comes, the bank account (which in this case is the first of the solutions) becomes the least of the problems.